 The 10 Best Jojoba Oils

 This wiki has been updated 38 times since it was first published in April of 2016.
 It's nice to see that many synthetic medications with all their nasty side effects are being eclipsed by their natural counterparts.
 These jojoba oils are a great example, as users report that they can relieve skin disorders, such as eczema and psoriasis, soothe dry skin, cure dandruff and itchy scalps, and even remove makeup as well as, if not better than, other options.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes